How to Make Decisions: A Guide for When You Can’t Choose

 Virtue Signaling: When People Try to Show Their Goodness

 Virtue signaling is the act of speaking or behaving in a way that’s meant to demonstrate one’s good moral values.
-For example, if a person widely proclaims on social media that they strongly support a certain cause, just because they want to show others how caring they are, that person is virtue signaling.
-Virtue …
+For example, if a person widely proclaims on social media that they strongly support a certain cause, because they want to show others how caring they are, that person is virtue signaling.
+Virtue signaling …

 Read more